 Email communication with your instructor should be made in a professional manner.
 Instant-Message style notes are not acceptable in a business or academic setting.
-All email should employ the standard features listed following.
+All email should:

-- 1) Include your name, course number and class meeting time. - 2) Include a proper salutation, body and closing. - 3) Make a reasonable attempt at correct grammar, capitalization, punctuation, and spelling.
+- 1) Include your name and course information. - 2) Include a proper salutation, body, and closing. - 3) Make a reasonable attempt at correct grammar, capitalization, punctuation, and spelling.